phenotypic/Enigma-Simulator/README.md

 ## Historical accuracy

 By default, the script allows for a wide range of component configurations, including those that may not be historically accurate (e.g. reuse of the same rotor type).
-To ensure compliance with the configurations used by the German Kriegsmarine, initialise the simulator with the `historic=True` argument:
+To ensure compliance with German Kriegsmarine configurations, initialise the simulator with the `historic=True` argument:

 | Rule Category | 3-Rotor Setup | 4-Rotor Setup |
 | --- | --- | --- |